 More Outdoor Tahoe Activities

 Warm weather in Lake Tahoe means trading the ski slopes for the beaches to fully enjoy the beauty of the Lake.
 After your hike, head to Round Hill Pines Beach for lunch at their restaurant followed by an afternoon of water activities or sunbathing on the sandy tree-lined beach.
-Round Hill Pines offers rentals for all types of water sports including kayaks, stand up paddle boards, jet skis, and boats.
+Round Hill Pines offers rentals for all types of water sports including kayaks, stand-up paddle boards, jet skis, and boats.
 The water of the lake is so clear you’re able to see up to 65 feet deep, and is perfectly cool and refreshing to even take a swim in.
-After your time on the lake, stick around Round Hill Pines for sunset while enjoying an alpine-Carribbean rum punch at the newly renovated rum bar, before heading off to Capisce for dinner– a charming family-owned restaurant serving the best homemade Italian food in Lake Tahoe.
+After your time on the lake, stick around Round Hill Pines for sunset while enjoying an alpine-Carribbean rum punch at their lovely rum bar.

 Where to stay in Lake Tahoe